devsecfranklin/1337-Noms-The-Hacker-Cookbook/README.md

 3. You can also include any pictures of the preparation or completed dish you think would be helpful.
 Keep it tasteful, save all that goatse stuff for later.
 4. Do a pull request against this repo and we will merge your stuff in.
 Reach out to @mzbat or @theDevilsVoice if you need help with it.

-#### Who are you
+#### Who You Are

-Include how you’d like to be credited/identified in your .md file
+Include how you’d like to be credited/identified in your .md file.
+Include a way for us to contact you if needed.

 #### Name of dish